 Ok I already know what you're thinking.
-Chicken LIVER mousse?
+Dairy-Free Chicken LIVER mousse?

 I don't fault you.
 I too think of liver and gag a little.
 It is usually associated with things like liver and onions, or liverwurst.
 Gross.

-Truth be told, up until about a month ago I couldn't even handle them in the kitchen without gloves on and my shirt over my nose.
-I used to have a pretty strong gag reflux when I was younger and sometimes I think my brain still goes there.
-I grew up only eating boneless, skinless chicken breasts and until I was about 25, couldn't even handle raw chicken without getting grossed out.
+Truth be told, up until about a month ago I couldn't even handle them in the kitchen.
+I needed to have gloves on and my shirt over my nose.
+I used to have a pretty strong gag reflux when I was younger.
+Sometimes I think my brain still goes there.
+Growing up I ate only eating boneless, skinless chicken breasts.
+And until I was about 25, I couldn't even handle raw chicken without getting grossed out.
 I would buy the frozen chicken in the bags so I didn't have to handle it and never touched bones, skin, or even dark meat!

 I have been on a long journey to learning about health and food.
-It has been one of many turns, set backs, illumination moments, and infinite exploration.
-I don't think the journey will ever end, as I am always eager to keep learning how to naturally make my body the best it can be and do not want to stop until I've found optimal health.
+It has been one of many turns, setbacks, illumination moments, and infinite exploration.
+I don't think the journey will ever end, as I am always eager to learn how to naturally make my body the best it can be.
+And I don't want to stop until I've found optimal health.
 It started with just removing white flour and sugar, to going “whole grain,” to gluten-free, to ultimately grain-free.
-Then it progressed to putting an emphasis on the quality of the food I was ingesting – grass-fed, pasture raised, organic.
+Then it progressed to putting an emphasis on the quality of the food I was ingesting – grass-fed, pasture-raised, organic.
 I learned that meat from pasture-raised and grass-fed animals has more than double the omega-3 fatty acids than meat from commercial, grain-fed animals.
 And that eggs from chickens that have allowed to forage instead of consuming a grain-based feed have been shown to contain almost 20 times more omega-3 fatty acids than convention eggs.

 Over the past couple of years, I have learned a lot about nutrient density in foods and getting the vitamins and minerals we need not through supplementation but through whole, real foods.
 Yes it can be done, but it does take some effort.
 And part of that effort, which was I VERY reluctant about for many years, is eating organ meats.
 Liver for instance, is incredibly high in absorbable vitamins and minerals including copper, iron, Vitamins A, D, E, K, B12 and folic acid.